anodyne/nova/README.md

 ## Important Information

-As of M2, you can do the following with Nova 3:
+With the release of M3, you will be able to do the following with Nova 3:

 * Fresh Install
     * The Nova 3 [install guide](http://docs.anodyne-productions.com/index.php/nova2/overview/install) is a step-by-step guide through installing Nova 3 and any issues you may encounter.
 Please reference that for doing a clean install of the Nova 3 development builds.
-* Upgrade from SMS
+* Upgrade from Nova 2
-    * The Nova 3 [upgrade guide](http://docs.anodyne-productions.com/index.php/nova2/overview/upgrade) is a step-by-step guide through upgrading from SMS 2 (at least version 2.6.9) to Nova 3 and any issues you may encounter.
+    * The Nova 2 [upgrade guide](http://docs.anodyne-productions.com/index.php/nova2/overview/upgrade) is a step-by-step guide through upgrading from Nova 2 to Nova 3 and any issues you may encounter.
 Please reference that for doing an upgrade with the Nova 3 development builds.
-* Update from Nova 1
-    *The Nova 3 [update guide](http://docs.anodyne-productions.com/index.php/nova2/overview/update) is a step-by-step guide through updating Nova 3 (either from 3.x to 3.x+1 or Nova 1 to Nova 3) and any issues you may encounter.
-Please reference that for doing an update with the Nova 3 development builds.
-* Update within Nova 2 (not applicable)
 * Log in to Nova
     * Reset password
     * Change password once you've logged in after resetting your password